dougeby/IntuneDocs/InTuneDocs/DeployUse/prepare-ios-apps-for-mobile-application-management-with-the-microsoft-intune-app-wrapping-tool.md

 Use the following information to troubleshoot issues you have with the app wrapping tool.

 ### Error messages
-If the app wrapping tool fails to complete successfully, one of the following error messages will be displayed in the console:
+If the app wrapping tool fails to finish successfully, one of the following error messages will be displayed in the console:

 |Error message|More information|
 |-----------------|--------------------|